roman-milk/roman-milk.github.io/mom-of-cheerldr.md

  What followed was the most enthralling yet suspenseful event of her entire life.
 Her submission would be forever etched on the innermost part of her very being and lay there to torment her soul forever.
 Dani got into her car and started the engine.
 She remained completely motionless and merely let the car idle, as her mind contemplated all of the possibilities.
 Ken listened and even chuckled out loud when the car remained in his driveway.
 He stood behind the front door and waited for the sound of feathery footsteps.

  Dani's shoulders sort of slumped and she shut off the car in a definite sign of defeat.
 She slowly got out and virtually pushed the door closed rather than make any noise.
 Her legs wobbled, which made it difficult to walk up the sidewalk to the petrifying house.
 The door opened before she reached the doorbell and thankfully the warm expression on Ken's rugged face made her feel he wasn't gloating over her downfall.
-Report_Story #2